Eye of Round Roast

 - Preheat the oven to 500 F.

-- In a small bowl combine the 1 tablespoon of the olive oil, garlic, rosemary, thyme, salt and pepper.
+- In a small bowl, combine 1 tablespoon of the olive oil, garlic, rosemary, thyme, salt, and pepper.
 Smear the mixture all over the roast.

-- Heat the remaining tablespoon of olive oil in a large skillet over medium high heat.
+- Heat the remaining tablespoon of olive oil in a large ovenproof skillet over medium-high heat.
 Sear the meat on all sides until browned, about 8 minutes total, turning it as the bottom browns.
+If you don't have an ovenproof skillet, be prepared to rransger the roast to a baking pan, and potentially add another few minutes to the cooking time.

-- Roast the meat for 15 minutes, then lower the heat to 300 F and roast for another 15 to 25 minutes until a meat thermometer inserted into the middle registers 125 F for rare (the temperature will continue to climb a bit as the meat rests).
-Allow the meat to rest for about 15 minutes then thinly (thinly!) slice and serve.
+- Roast the meat in the skillet or a roasting pan for 15 minutes at 500 degrees, then lower the heat to 300 F and roast for another 15 to 25 minutes until a meat thermometer inserted into the middle registers 125 F for rare (the temperature will continue to climb a bit as the meat rests).
+Allow the meat to rest for about 15 minutes, then thinly (thinly!) slice and serve.

 This is a wonderful recipe !
 I’ve been making this for over 40 years, I add a bay leave or 2.
 I think it helps with favor of meat.
 I also add water with beef stock towards the end of roasting.
 Helps if the potatoes are sticking to the pan.
 Oh, that makes the best gravy.